microsoft/CSS-Exchange/README.md

 Servers | An array of servers that you would like to collect data from.
 ADDriverLogs | Enable to collect AD Driver Logs.
 Location: `V15\Logging\ADDriver` AppSysLogs | Collects the Windows Event Application, System, and MSExchange Management Logs.
+Default value `$true` AppSysLogsToXml | Collects the Windows Event Application and System and saves them out to XML.
+The date range only is from the time the script run and the value set on `DaysWorth`.
+Default value: `$true`
-Default value `$true` AutoDLogs | Enable to collect AutoDiscover Logs.
+AutoDLogs | Enable to collect AutoDiscover Logs.
 Location: `V15\Logging\Autodiscover` and `V15\Logging\HttpProxy\Autodiscover`
 DAGInformation | Enable to collect the DAG Information from all different DAGs that are in the list of servers.
 DailyPerformanceLogs | Enable to collect Daily Performance Logs.
 Default Location: `V15\Logging\Diagnostics\DailyPerformanceLogs`